Inside: Here you’ll find three important minimalist principles EVERYONE can adopt to live more purposefully and joyfully.

 However, adopting these three minimalist principles, no matter your relationship with stuff, can help you craft a life that energizes you.
 Even if you don’t think minimalism is for you, a minimalist mindset is something that will lighten your load, bring clarity, increase your capacity and help you to feel less overwhelmed.

-If you are considering minimalism, but unsure of where to begin or currently find yourself stuck in the process, here is a resource that will help…
+If you are considering minimalism, but unsure of where to begin or currently find yourself stuck in the process, here are some resources that will help…

 Need Some Serious Decluttering Motivation?